Wondering how to create a spiritual growth plan that leads to a closer relationship with God and more meaning, peace and purpose in your life?

 It’s been said that time is a great healer.
 It’s also a great teacher.

 I’m learning to step back and enjoy God’s journey for my life.
-He reveals His truths (and my never-ending growth areas) a little at a time through life’s trials.
+He reveals His truths (and how I need to grow) a little at a time through life’s trials.

 I’m an all-or-nothing kind of gal, and God has had to tame that part of me over the years (and he’s still doing the taming).

-But if it were up to me, I’d want changes to come all at once, and to come in completion (no more of this “lifetime of perfecting” stuff).
+But if it were up to me, I’d want spiritual change to come all at once, and to come in completion (no more of this “lifetime of perfecting” stuff).

 However, our amazing God has taught me the merit of grace: grace for my own spiritual maturity and grace for the spiritual growth of others.

-And most of all, He’s teaching me the joy of allowing the changes to trickle through and build over time.
+And most of all, He’s teaching me the joy of allowing spiritual growth to trickle and build over time… kind of like a spiritual crock pot.
+(Yes, I just compared God’s work in our hearts to a slow cooker.
+But it makes sense, right?)

 We’re called to keep seeking truth, to keep staying open to His leading and to be quick to act when He calls us.
 Keeping these simple three things as my guide—learning, listening and doing—allow for these beautiful incremental changes to happen.